NasserTaqi/STM32WB_Bluetooth_PCB/README.md

 - UART Connection

 ## Board Setup
-The board is 4 layers witht he following stack-up:
+The board is 4 layers with the following stack-up:

 Layer: 1	SIGNAL